Understanding Neurodivergence: Neuro-Affirming Workshops

 These workshops are grounded in the Neurodiversity-Affirming Paradigm and the Social Model of Disability, recognising that neurological differences such as but not limited to, Autism, ADHD, auDHD, Giftedness, Twice-Exceptionality (2e), and Pervasive Drive for Autonomy/Pathological Demand Avoidance (PDA) are natural forms of human variation, not deficits to be corrected.
 Each neurotype comes with its own strengths, communication styles, sensory experiences, learning preferences, and regulatory needs.

-Training explores an in-depth understanding of neurodivergence, the push-pull effect of multiple neurotypes interacting within the same individual, and the complexities that arise when neurodivergence intersects with culture, gender, sexuality, and other forms of diversity.
+My education workshops explores an in-depth understanding of neurodivergence, the push-pull effect of multiple neurotypes interacting within the same individual, and the complexities that arise when neurodivergence intersects with culture, gender, sexuality, and other forms of diversity.
 These layers all influence how a person experiences the world, relates to others, regulates their internal state, engages in learning or work, and expresses their identity.

 My approach integrates: